When you’re draw-boring, or just reinforcing a joint, you need a peg that’s strong.

 A good wooden peg should be straight grained, slightly tapered and preferably made up of a series of flats.

-In this part we’ll look at my favourite method, the ‘Split & Whittle’.
+In this post we’ll look at my favourite method for peg making – the ‘Split & Whittle’.

 This is all about timber selection, as we need a peg that’s straight grained and with the grain running parallel in both planes.
 You should also use a good stiff hardwood like oak, and be sure it’s nice and dry.